 Colour psychology to optimise your conversion rate

-Want to increase your conversion rates by up to 24%?
+Want to increase your conversion rates by leveraging the power of emotions?
 Try changing the colour of your CTAs.

 When it comes to CTAs, bright colours have been found to be the highest-converting colours.
 Thing reds, yellows (ahem Amazon), green, and orange.
 In Western countries, green has the added connotation of ‘go’ (like traffic lights) and safety.

 Avoid dark browns, greys, blacks, and purples for your CTA buttons, they’ve all been found to have lower conversion rates.